myreen/tda283_website/pages/project.md

 Techniques to do these extensions are discussed in the lectures.

 From an implementation point of view, we recommend that you start with the extension with pointers and structures.
 You can then reuse much of the machinery developed to implement also the first OO extension.
 In fact, one attractive way to implement the object extension is by doing a source language translation to Javalette with pointers and structures.

 The full OO extension requires more sophisticated techniques, to properly deal with dynamic dispatch.

 Native code generation
 ----------------------

 The starting point for this extension could be your LLVM code, but you could also start directly from the abstract syntax.
 Of course, within the scope of this course you will not be able to produce a code generator that can compete with `llc`, but it may anyhow be rewarding to do also this final piece of the compiler yourself.

 One major addition here is to handle function calls properly.
-Unlike JVM and LLVM, which both provide some support for function calls, you will now have to handle all the machinery with activation records, calling conventions, and jumping to the proper code before and after the call.
+Unlike LLVM (or the Java virtual machine (JVM), which provides some support for function calls, you will now have to handle all the machinery with activation records, calling conventions, and jumping to the proper code before and after the call.

 There are several assemblers for x86 available and even different syntax versions.
-We recommend that you use the NASM assembler and that you read
-Paul Carter's PC assembly tutorial (linked from course web site) before you start the project, unless you are already familiar with x86 architecture.
+We recommend that you use the NASM assembler and that you read Paul Carter's PC assembly [tutorial](/resources#documentation) before you start the project, unless you are already familiar with x86 architecture.
 We do not have strong requirements on code quality for your code generator; straightforward code generation is acceptable.
 In particular, you do not need to implement register allocation to improve your code.
 This will also have serious negative consequences for the performance of your code.
 Indeed, a preferrable way to get native code is to use a framework like LLVM, which provides an extensive infrastructure for code manipulation.

 An introduction to x86 assembler will be given in the lectures.